doGior/Telegram-Media-Downloader/README.md

 # Telegram-Media-Downloader
-This is a bot that will download all the media from a given chat
+This is a bot that will download all the media from a given chat<br/>
 **Note:** all the media have to be sent as document

 ## Installation